linode/docs/docs/development/introduction-to-awk/index.md

 {{< /file >}}

   - The use of `FNR` makes sure that the filename of each processed file will be printed only once.

-  - The use of `END` makes sure that the results will be printed just before AWK finishes its job.
+  - `END` makes sure that the results will be printed just before AWK finishes executing `countLines.awk`.

-1. Create and save the `data.txt` file:
+1. Create and save the `data.txt` file.
+This file will be passed to AWK as input for processing.

     {{< file "data.txt" text >}}
 one